mniceas/mniceas/README.md

 ### Little Things About Me

 - 🌱 &nbsp; I'm Bachelor in Information Systems.
 With experience in the Linux environment and its various distributions.
-I also have experience with systems using SQL, Shell script, and SAP BW.
-Aspiring the be a DevOps Engineer.
+I also have experience with systems using SQL, Shell script, SAP BW/HANA/BODS.

-- 💼 &nbsp; Working as a Application Development Analyst at Accenture.
+- 💼 &nbsp; Working as a Data Engineering Analyst at Accenture Brazil.

 - 🤔 &nbsp; I usually like games where I'm not good at all, I'm starting to think that i like suffering.